-If you’re a business professional, you should certainly have a profile on the business-to-business networking platform, LinkedIn
+If you're a professional, entrepreneur or business owner, you should certainly have a profile on the business-to-business networking platform, LinkedIn

-There are more than 500 million business professionals worldwide (20 million in the UK) with a LinkedIn profile.
-It's the perfect place to showcase your knowledge, highlight your experience and build connections.
+There are more than 675 million users worldwide (28+ million in the UK) with a LinkedIn profile.
+It's the perfect place to showcase your professional knowledge, highlight your experience and build connections.

 1. What is LinkedIn?